mgantlett/sound_generator/README.md

 2. Choose your desired noise type (white, pink, or brown) using the radio buttons.
 3. Customize the sound using the frequency band sliders.
 4. Start the noise generation by clicking "Initialize Audio."
-5. Utilize the preset buttons for specific scenarios or fine-tune your settings.
+5. Utilize the preset buttons for specific scenarios or create your own custom settings.
+6. Save your custom settings as presets for future use.
+7. Load or delete saved presets as needed.
-6. Stop the noise generation smoothly by clicking "Stop Audio."
+8. Stop the noise generation smoothly by clicking "Stop Audio."

 ## Technical Details